-Reader engagement is one of the most important things for any publication or social media page.
+Reader and customer engagement is one of the most important things for any publication or social media page.
 Engagement goes beyond the newspaper, website and social media to actual interactions.
 And you should treat all engagement with the same candor as a face-to-face interaction.

 Here are some of my favorite projects I have worked on: